 - always attribute the author and publisher where the source is known.

 Libraries may make a copy of a sound recording in their collection to preserve the copy against loss or deterioration or replace a stolen copy in limited circumstances.
-The copy can only be made after an authorized officer of the library has, after reasonable investigation, signed a declaration stating that a new copy of the recording cannot be obtained within a reasonable time at an ordinary commercial price.
-If this condition is satisfied the library may then make a copy of the recording for its collection and also make it available online (e.g. on its intranet) provided access is secure and cannot be copied.
-Reproducing and Adapting Musical Works by Hand
+The copy can only be made after an authorised officer of the library has, after reasonable investigation, signed a declaration stating that a new copy of the recording cannot be obtained within a reasonable time at an ordinary commercial price.
+If this condition is satisfied the library may then make a copy of the recording for its collection and also make it available online (eg on its intranet) provided access is secure and cannot be copied.

 Under section 200(1)(a) of the Copyright Act, students and teachers in TAFE colleges are permitted to make new arrangements and transcriptions of musical works when this is done in the course of educational instruction and without the use of a machine that can make multiple copies such as a photocopier.
 This provision is designed to allow copying by hand onto or from a white board or chalk board and overhead transparency in the classroom.
 It also includes materials reproduced or adaptations made by students in the course of their instruction.